 Those words touched my heart in such a deep way.
 I was instantly moved to tears.
 It almost seemed too good to be true, because I still had threads of believing I was unworthy of such a blessing.
 Could it really be true that God wanted a happy marriage for me more than I wanted it for myself?

 IT’S NOT ALL ABOUT YOU

 Being on the other side of dating and marrying the man God truly had prepared for me, I can say with 100% confidence that it is true.
 It is true because He saw all of the details of my life that would be better with a marriage and family centered around Him.
-It wasn’t just about making me happy; it was about fulfilling the plans and purposes He had for all our lives.
+But the truth is it wasn’t just about making me happy.
+It was about fulfilling the plans and purposes He had for all our lives.
 He knew we would be better together.

-He saw the ways I would impact Dave’s children and the ways Dave would impact mine.
+God saw the ways I would impact Dave’s children and the ways Dave would impact mine.
 He saw the love these un-biological siblings would have for each other that would be a picture of grace and redemption.
-He saw the ways Dave would cheer me on and encourage me to step into the fullness of my calling.
+God saw the ways Dave would cheer me on and encourage me to step into the fullness of my calling.
 He saw the lives we would impact as a couple, and how much more effective we would be as a team.
-He saw Charlotte—child #7 in our family—who joined us about two years into our marriage.
+God saw Charlotte—child #7 in our family—who joined us about two years into our marriage.

 GET CLEAR ON WHAT YOU REALLY WANT

-Mama, if you are single and in a place of longing for companionship again, wishing you had someone to fall asleep talking to at night, and dreaming of the days when you aren’t raising kids on your own, I completely understand.
+Mama, if you are single and in a place of longing for companionship again.
+If you are wishing you had someone to fall asleep talking to at night and dreaming of the days when you aren’t raising kids on your own, I completely understand.